podops/podops.example/README.md

 # podops.example

-This is a canonical example with some episodes showing how to build a podcast feed from simple markdown files.
+This is a canonical example with some episodes showing how to build a podcast feed from simple markdown files using the podops toolchain.

+For details on how to install a podpos CDN node and how to install the `po` command line utility, see [https://github.com/podops/podops](https://github.com/podops/podops).

 ### TL;DR